apoorvpatne10/fantastic-memory/README.md

 ## Lip Extraction and phrase prediction

 Make sure that the video's framerate is 25fps.
+Pass the video as an argument to `predict` module.

 ```
 (lipnet) apoorv@apoorv:~/Work/fantastic-memory$ python predict.py -h